Kara Porter • January 21, 2026

 You might only be there for a few weeks, but how you show up still counts.
 Dress for the environment (if unsure, go smart casual), arrive ten minutes early, and bring ID, a pen, and an open mind.
 Yes, even if it’s your third admin job this month.

 Pro tip: If MAYDAY sent you in, you’ll get a full brief before Day 1 including dress code, key contacts and what to bring.
-Make sure you’re familiar with all of the details.
+Read it.

 2. You’re not “just a temp”